Trinidad and Tobago at the Olympics: Weightlifting

 Lennox Kilgour placed 6th.
 Rodney Wilkes placed 4th lifting 330 kilograms.

 1960 Summer Olympics

 The Games of the XVII Olympiad were held in 1960 in Rome, Italy.

-In 1958 the West Indies joined together to become a Confederation.
-Because of this, a West Indian Team was entered in the Olympics.
+In 1958 the British West Indies joined together politically to become a Confederation.
+Because of this, a unified West Indian Team was entered in the Olympics.
 Trinidad and Tobago however contributed four athletes to the team.